stackArmor/DocMachina/README.md

 #### 5.9 Browser Storage APIs (localStorage, sessionStorage)
 Status: ❌ Not applicable
-Reason: These APIs are not suitable for our Electron application.
+Reason: These APIs are not suitable for this Electron application.
 All data is stored via the main process to the file system for better control and security.
 This prevents any potential XSS attacks from accessing stored data.

 #### 5.10.
 Server-Side Input Validation
 Status: ❌ Not applicable